cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 ## Version Management

 During the design phase and development period of each version of this document, enhancements are managed through GitHub and community contributions are managed via GitHub issues.
 This allows preservation of the history of this document.
 When a new version is ready, the version will be tagged in GitHub.
 Older versions will, through this process, also be available as historical documents.
-Discussions about objects in written form are communicated as GitHub issues.
+Discussions about objects in written form are communicated as GitHub issues [@nist-github-bdra-issues].

+Previos documents that lead up to this document are [@nist-vol8-draft][@nist-cloudmesh].

 ## Interface Compliancy